DIDI INVESTOR NOTICE: Investors With Substantial Losses Have Opportunity to Lead the DiDi Global Inc. Class Action Lawsuit

-SAN DIEGO, July 8, 2021 /PRNewswire/ -- The DiDi Global Inc. class action lawsuit charges DiDi (NYSE: DIDI), certain of its executives and directors, as well as the underwriters of DiDi's June 2021 initial public offering (the "IPO") with violations of the Securities Act of 1933 and/or Securities Exchange Act of 1934.
-The DiDi class action lawsuit seeks to represent purchasers of: (i) DiDi American Depositary Shares ("ADSs") pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with DiDi's IPO; and/or (ii) DiDi securities between June 30, 2021 and July 2, 2021, inclusive (the "Class Period").
+Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that purchasers of DiDi Global Inc. (NYSE: DIDI) American Depositary Shares (“ADSs”) pursuant and/or traceable to the registration statement and prospectus (collectively, the “Registration Statement”) issued in connection with DiDi’s June 2021 initial public offering (“IPO”) and/or DiDi securities between June 30, 2021 and July 2, 2021, inclusive (the “Class Period”) have until September 7, 2021 to seek appointment as lead plaintiff in the DiDi class action lawsuit.
+The DiDi class action lawsuit charges DiDi and other defendants with violations of the Securities Act of 1933 and/or Securities Exchange Act of 1934.
 The DiDi class action lawsuit was commenced on July 6, 2021 in the Southern District of New York and is captioned Espinal v.
 DiDi Global Inc. f/k/a Xiaoju Kuaizhi Inc., No. 21-cv-05807.
 A similar lawsuit, captioned Franklin v.
 DiDi Global Inc., No. 21-cv-05486, is pending in the Central District of California.

 CASE ALLEGATIONS: DiDi claims to be the “go-to brand in China for shared mobility,” offering a range of services including ride hailing, taxi hailing, chauffeur, and hitch.
 Through its IPO, DiDi sold approximately 316 million shares at a price of $14.00 per share, with four ADSs representing one Class A ordinary DiDi share.

-Note: UPDATE: On July 9, 2021, The Wall Street Journal further reported that Chinese authorities “ordered mobile app stores to remove 25 more apps operated by DiDi Global Inc.’s China arm, saying the apps illegally collect personal data, escalating its regulatory actions against the ride-hailing company.”